PointT2I: LLM-based text-to-image generation via keypoints: Introduction

 To address this limitation, it is desirable to develop methods that generate additional inputs directly from the prompt, rather than from external data.
 Recent studies \citep{feng2023layoutgpt, lian2023llm, wu2024self, gani2023llm} have shown that Large Language Models (LLMs) can effectively capture the semantics of textual prompts, leading to improved alignment between language input and visual outputs in T2I models.
 For instance, LayoutGPT \cite{feng2023layoutgpt} leverages an LLM to generate scene layouts from prompts, explicitly defining object positions and spatial arrangements.
 Building on this, several studies \citep{lian2023llm, wu2024self, gani2023llm} incorporate LLM-generated scene layouts into the image generation process.
 The use of LLM-generated scene layouts allows the generation model to more accurately capture structural attributes of the prompt, such as the number, position, and spatial arrangement of objects.
 While most existing studies have focused on relatively simple attributes such as object count and position, we address the more challenging task of human pose generation.
 By leveraging LLM, we aim to interpret pose-specific descriptions in prompts and generate images that accurately reflect fine-grained body configurations.

 To this end, we propose \textbf{PointT2I}, a framework that infers human poses solely from input textual prompts, without relying on external auxiliary data or any fine-tuning for pose representation.
+Rather than modifying or extending the internal control mechanisms of pose-aware T2I backbones, such as ControlNet and HumanSD, PointT2I serves as a semantic-to-structural translator that unlocks their latent potential.
+While these backbones can generate human-pose images conditioned on structural inputs---such as pose keypoints or skeleton maps---they cannot directly interpret such structures from textual prompts.

-PointT2I first predicts human pose keypoints from the input text prompt using an LLM.
-These keypoints guide the image generator to produce images that accurately reflect the pose described in the prompt.
+To address this limitation, PointT2I first predicts human pose keypoints from the input text prompt using an LLM.
+These keypoints provide structural guidance that unlocks the pose-handling capacity of pose-aware T2I backbones.
+This makes it possible to generate images that accurately reflect the pose described in the prompt.
 To improve alignment between the generated image and the pose described in the prompt, PointT2I employs a two-module feedback system based on LLM reasoning.
-The first module refines the predicted keypoints, and the second adjusts the image to better match the intended pose.
-This overall design allows PointT2I to handle diverse human poses, including uncommon and challenging ones such as yoga and acrobatics.
+The first module refines the predicted keypoints, and the second adjusts the generated image to better match the intended pose.
+This design allows PointT2I to act as a semantic-to-structural bridge: it translates high-level language descriptions into concrete pose structures that pose-aware backbones can render.
+As a result, PointT2I can handle diverse human poses, including uncommon and challenging ones such as yoga and acrobatics.
 Importantly, all of these capabilities are achieved without any pose-specific training or adaptation, using only a frozen LLM.
 In addition, PointT2I remains robust to different types of pose descriptions.
 It accurately handles both explicit pose names (e.g., “performing the boat pose”) and descriptive instructions (e.g., “holding a V-shaped pose with raised legs and leaned-back torso”), consistently generating pose-accurate images.

 Through extensive experiments, we demonstrate that PointT2I effectively generates pose-accurate images across a diverse range of human actions, including challenging and uncommon poses.
 The results also highlight the effectiveness of the LLM-based feedback system in refining both keypoints and images, and confirm the model’s robustness to variations in prompt phrasing and descriptive detail.
 Our main contributions are as follows: